-Drummer Richard 'Hud' Hudson and bassist John Ford, maybe surprisingly, left The Strawbs in 1973 to strike out on their own, although both (together and separately) have been on/off members of the Strawberry Hill Boys in more recent years.
-Free Spirit was their second album of four, full of the kind of mainstream rock that went out of fashion later that decade, never really returning; don't forget, these are the guys who wrote the execrable Part Of The Union for their previous band...
+Drummer Richard 'Hud' Hudson and bassist John Ford left The Strawbs in 1973, after gifting them the execrable Part Of The Union, striking out on their own, although both (together and separately) have been on/off members of the Strawberry Hill Boys in more recent years.
+Free Spirit was their second album of four, full of the kind of mainstream rock that went out of fashion later that decade, never really returning.
 It's not a bad album per se, just one of considerable averageness, if there can be such a thing, with probably only the mildly proggy Silent Star's stately rising string lines and the Strawbs-ish Such A Day being really worthy of note.

 See: The Strawbs | Elmer Gantry's Velvet Opera

 You Kill Me